 You might get a blood test that measures the number of platelets.
 A normal count is 150,000 to 450,000 platelets per microliter of blood.
 You can have bleeding problems if your count drops below 50,000.

-You might get some other tests, including:
+Your doctor will most likely consult with a blood specialist (hematologist).
+You might get other tests, including:

 - Blood smear to look at your platelets under a microscope and see how healthy they are

 - Bone marrow test to see what cells are in the bone marrow, how full the bone marrow is with cells, and whether they are normall

 Your doctor might want you to take other tests that check if your blood clots normally.

 If your platelet count isn't too low, you might not need treatment.
 You won't bleed too much, even if you get cut.